Hire in Chile

 - For three or less days of sick leave, employees are not entitled to sick pay.

 - For between four and 10 days of sick leave, employees are entitled to sick pay.

 - For more than 10 days of sick leave, employees are entitled to sick pay for all working days during the sick leave period.

 Compassionate & Bereavement Leave

 Employees are to receive paid bereavement leave for the following:

-Death of parent: employees are entitled to three business days of leave from date of death.
+- Death of parent: employees are entitled to three business days of leave from the date of death.

 Family Care Leave: When the spouse, the civil partner, the father or the mother of the employee are in a terminal state, the employee may be provided with 10 working days of paid leave with proof of a medical certificate.

 Marriage/Civil Union Leave: Every employee shall be entitled to five continuous working days of paid leave for marriages or civil unions, in addition to the annual leave.
 This leave may be used, at the employee’s choice, on the day of the marriage and on days immediately before or following the marriage.